cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 )
 ```

-In the message handler the reject steps are:
+In the message handler, the reject steps are:

 1. Fetch the relevant information: